All Episodes

 The court has spoken of the evolving standards of decency that mark the progress of maturing society.

-But Justice Scalia, speaking against changeability, stressing the whole anti-evolutionary purpose of a constitution, says its whole purpose is to prevent change, To embed certain rights in such a manner that future generations cannot readily take them away.
+But Justice Scalia, speaking against changeability, stressing the whole anti-evolutionary purpose of a constitution, says its whole purpose is to prevent change, to embed certain rights in such a manner that future generations cannot readily take them away.

-A society that adopts a bill of rights is skeptical that evolving standards of decency always mark progress, and that society is always mature as opposed to not.
+A society that adopts a Bill of Rights is skeptical that evolving standards of decency always mark progress and that society is always mature as opposed to not.

 Is he wrong?

-What he's really referring to is morality being ripped to shreds.
+What Scalia means here, you know, the left talks about evolving standards, and as people mature, what he's really referring to is morality being ripped to shreds.

-And uh society matures when it decides that giving condoms to fifth graders, which is a story in the stack today, is progress.
+And society matures when it decides that giving condoms to fifth graders, which is a story in the stack today, is progress.

 The Ninth Amendment says the enumeration in the Constitution of certain rights shall not be construed to deny or disparage others retained by the people.